* Emerging market shares stabilize, Wall Street up

-Investors have been shaken this week as jitters about the
+Investors have been shocked in recent days as jitters about

-withdrawal of U.S. monetary stimulus and slowing Chinese growth
+the withdrawal of U.S. monetary stimulus and slowing Chinese

-The Federal Reserve will start a two-day meeting on Tuesday,
+The Federal Reserve began a two-day meeting, after which it

-after which it is expected to slice another $10 billion off the
+is expected to trim another $10 billion from the $75 billion it

-$75 billion it currently spends each month on buying bonds to
+currently spends each month on buying bonds to support the U.S.